Machu Picchu Ticket 153 articles

 The trip to Machu Picchu with older adults

-For senior citizens visiting Machu Picchu, depending on their physical condition, you can choose between two types of tickets: a) Machu Picchu Temples Lower Part or Designed Royalty (Route 3B) and b) Machu Picchu Classic Lower Terrace (Route 2B).
+For seniors visiting Machu Picchu, depending on their physical condition, you can choose between two types of tickets: the Machu Picchu Designed Royalty Ticket or lower temples (Route 3B) and the Machu Picchu Upper Terrace Ticket or classic photo (Route 1B).

-On the other hand, if the senior is in reasonable physical condition and feels capable of ascending stone steps on some sections of the route, they can choose the Machu Picchu Classic Lower Terrace ticket.
-This ticket includes access to Circuit 2, which includes: the Guardian’s House (where the classic photo is taken), the Temple of the Sun (seen from the top), the Main Temple, the Temple of the Three Windows, the Sacred Rock, the Water Mirrors, the Sacred Springs, and the agricultural sector (terraces where llamas are kept).
+Alternatively, if the senior is in good physical condition and feels capable of ascending stone steps on some sections of the route, they can choose the Machu Picchu Designed Royalty ticket or the lower temples (Route 3B).
+This ticket includes circuit 3, which includes: the Royal Tomb, the House of the Inca, the Temple of the Sun, the Three Doors site, the Sacred Rock, the Temple of the Condor, the Sacred Springs, and the agricultural area.

-Whether you’re taking Circuit 3 or Circuit 2, it’s recommended to take this tour with a professional tour guide.
-The guide will help seniors complete the route in the most convenient way possible.
-Furthermore, the guides are knowledgeable in first aid and know the best way to evacuate the archaeological site in case of any emergency.
+Regardless of the itinerary, it is recommended that you always tour Machu Picchu with a professional tour guide.
+The guide will help seniors complete the route in the most appropriate manner possible.
+Furthermore, guides are knowledgeable in first aid and know the best evacuation route from the archaeological site in case of any emergency.

-The Machu Picchu Classic Lower Terrace ticket has the following prices and discounts:
+The Machu Picchu Superior Terrace or Classic Photo Ticket (Route 1B) has the following prices and discounts:

 Entrance to Machu PicchuForeignersPeru, Colombia, Ecuador or Bolivia